Kareem Hunt Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 - Hunt did not record a rush attempt in last week's game versus the Packers.

-- In his last three games, Hunt has taken two carries for 5 yards (1.7 per game).
+- During his last three games, Hunt has collected 5 yards (1.7 per game) on two carries.

 Hunt's Cleveland Teammates